Jubatian/rrpge-spec/specs/userlib/charwt.rst

 - Word8: PRAM pointer (word) of conversion table, high
 - Word9: PRAM pointer (word) of conversion table, low
 - Word10: Color shift (low 4 bits effective only)
+- Word11: Default color (on high bits, low bits are zero)
-- Word11: Current color (on high bits, low bits are zero)
+- Word12: Current color (on high bits, low bits are zero)
-- Word12: Tileset object pointer
+- Word13: Tileset object pointer
-- Word13: Destination surface object pointer
+- Word14: Destination surface object pointer

 The Effective width of surface might not equal the true surface width as read from the destination surface object: it is the largest multiple of the font